Since his introduction in 1981, Mario has become one of the most

 Super Mario Bros. box art. |

-In 1985, Nintendo released the first in the series of
+In 1985, Nintendo released the first in the series of games that would

-to arcades), the game introduced the world to the Mushroom Kingdom which
+the game introduced the world to the Mushroom Kingdom which

 Mario and Luigi had to defend from Bowser